bartalos86/Finance-Tracker/README.md

 ### **Features:**

-- Connect to autocomplete item database and add frequently used item to the databse to add item quicker( currently not working because no `mySLQ` hosting)
+- Connect to autocomplete item database and add frequently used item to the databse to add item quicker( currently not working because no `mySQL` hosting)
 - Track expenses
 - Basic statistics(making it better)
 - You can add incomes too